 Faculty, National Institute for Trial Advocacy

-Board vice president, Center for Abused Persons
+Board member, Center for Abused Persons

 Former co-chair (Status of Women) and former legal consultant, Top Ladies of Distinction, Inc.